codemod-com/website/cms/automations/next-js-built-in-next-font.md

 date: 2023-11-29T17:16:01.817Z
 seo:
-  title: Next.js Built In Font | Intuita Automations og:title: Next.js App Directory Boilerplate | Intuita Automations
+  title: Next.js Built In Font | Intuita Automations og:title: Next.js Built In Font | Intuita Automations
   twitter:title: Next.js Built In Font | Intuita Automations
   description: This automation helps you migrate to the Next.js app directory by
     transforming the module specifier `@next/font/*` in import statements into